A masterfully fun horror classic filled with style and suspense

 A quirky ornithologist states a commonly held philosophy: “Birds are not aggressive creatures, Miss.
 They bring beauty into the world”.
 She forgets however, that she's in a film directed by Alfred Hitchcock, who had a talent for making commonplace things (like showers or a cup of tea) terrifying.
 In this cinematic gem titled "The Birds", he fashioned an entire film around our everyday fine feathered friends who become horrifyingly hostile, turning on mankind.
 A technical landmark in its day, its special effects can still send chills down the spine while creating a fun, sleek, and thrilling horror film.
 Unlike possibly all other Hitchcock films, “The Birds” has no complicated story, no dastardly plot to uncover, and no crystal clear romance to be resolved.
 Instead, many elements are left somewhat vague.
 But in the hands of Hitchcock none of that matters, and this film remains exciting entertainment.
 It is constructed so thoughtfully and precisely, it can be seen as a prime example of crackerjack filmmaking, and why Hitchcock became known as the "master of suspense".

 Though “The Birds” is based on a short story by British novelist Daphne du Maurier (whose other works “Jamaica Inn” and “Rebecca” Hitchcock previously adapted), the film version kept only her story's title and idea of birds attacking humans.
 The film opens with spoiled playgirl “Melanie Daniels” walking to a San Francisco pet shop.
 Just before entering, she notices a massive flock of birds hovering in the distance - an ominous sign of what’s to come.
 Inside the store, the dapper and somewhat cocky “Mitch Brenner” mistakes her for a salesclerk, and asks her for help purchasing a pair of love birds as a surprise birthday gift for his eleven-year-old sister.
-"Melanie" plays salesclerk, and she and “Mitch” banter flirtatiously, it becomes clear that their talk about love birds is more about the two of them.
+"Melanie" plays salesclerk, and as she and “Mitch” banter flirtatiously, it becomes clear that their talk about love birds is more about the two of them.
 Since the store has no love birds, practical joker “Melanie” secretly orders them and drives to his weekend home in Bodega Bay to personally deliver them.
 Shortly after she arrives, the birds in Bodega Bay begin acting strangely, and what started off as a light comedy, slowly turns into a horrific nightmare.

 In Bodega Bay, "Melanie" meets "Annie" (the town's schoolteacher and ex-flame of "Mitch"), "Lydia" ("Mitch's" cold and distant mother), and "Cathy" ("Mitch's" much younger sister).
 Through all these characters (and the birds), many themes hover overhead, including abandonment, the shattering of ego, sex, desire, jealousy, loss of control, and mothering (including that of mother nature herself).
 No reason is provided for the bird’s assault upon humanity other than when the ornithologist defends the birds as mentioned earlier, and adds, “It’s mankind rather, who insists upon making it difficult for life to exist upon this planet”.
 The undefined elements only make this film more intriguing, provoking the viewer to form their own conclusions and as such, one can watch "The Birds" over and over again.
 Regarding the bird attacks, Hitchcock later said in interviews that they are indeed retaliating against the human race for being caged and hunted.